GLopezMUZH/call_graph_change_analyser/README.md

 --------------
 ## *callgraphCA* functionality
 The main purpose of *callgraphCA* is to generate data to support the analysis and understanding of the evolution of software projects.
 The major areas of analysis are: change proneness, change coupling both logical and structural, call graph evolution, and change coupling within the call graphs.
-In the [functionality](https://github.com/GLopezMUZH/call_graph_change_analyser/blob/main/docs/func.md) section, we explain how these areas of analysis are covered, how the example notebooks can be used to understand the systems under study, and what is the support that our analytic libraries provide.
+In the [functionality](https://github.com/GLopezMUZH/call_graph_change_analyser/blob/main/docs/func.md) section, we explain how these areas of analysis are covered, how the example notebooks can be used to understand the systems under study, and what support our analytic libraries provide.
 ### Contributions
 *callgraphCA* presents novel functionality with the focus of producing user-friendly processing and overview metrics that: